bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

 What we mean by "*unusual*" depends on the data.
 GEnerally speaking, we mean something that roughly approximates, "*a data that is far outside what is expected*".

-If we are measuring :ref:`numerical data <quantitative_data>`, this might mean an observation that is much, much greater than or much, much less than the majority of the data.
+If we are measuring :ref:`numerical data <data_characteristic>`, this might mean an observation that is much, much greater than or much, much less than the majority of the data.

-If we are measuring :ref:`categorical data <categorical_data>`, this might mean an observation is in infrequent.
+If we are measuring :ref:`categorical data <data_characteristic>`, this might mean an observation is in infrequent.

 .. _measures_of_centrality: